Curious George Rides a Bike: Plot

 To celebrate the three years since he brought George home from the jungle, The Man With The Yellow Hat plans to take George to the animal show, and he has also bought George a blue bicycle.
+The man leaves for an errand and tells George to stay close to the house.
 George is shown doing many tricks with it, including riding backwards, and riding on the back wheel.
-As he's riding, he meets Bill, the local paperboy, whom he helps deliver his papers.
-After tossing the papers to one side of the street, he sees the road continue off somewhere he is curious about.
-So he rides on and doesn't deliver to the other side.
+As he is riding, he meets the local paperboy, whom he helps deliver his papers.
+After tossing the papers to one side of the street, he sees the road continue off somewhere he is curious about, so he rides on and does not deliver to the other side.
 He rides past a stream and sees two boys playing with boats, and decides he wants to play with boats as well, so he gets off the bike and starts folding all the newspapers into boats (with helpful diagrams to help the reader do the same) and set them off in the water to watch them float around.
-As he watches his boats float down the stream, he's still riding the bike, but without watching where he was going, he crashes into a rock, emerging unhurt but severely damaging his front wheel.
+As he watches his boats float down the stream, he is still riding the bike, but forgetting to watch where he was going, he crashes into a rock, emerging unhurt but severely damaging his front wheel.
 Not knowing what to do now (after trying to ride normally, and trying to carry the bike) he breaks down into tears, but then brightens up when he realized he can still ride the bike on the back wheel.